veneres/ltr-emb-analysis/README.md

 Proof of concept of the work for CIKM 2023.

+## Preliminary

+All the suggested paths are structured in a way that helps the replication with the provided notebooks.
+This is because we normally loop in the same folder to replicate the analysis for the different datasets and different models considered.

+The code of the notebooks to create the tables and figures are inside the folder `notebooks` and the can be converted in actual jupyter notebook using [jupytext](https://github.com/mwouts/jupytext).

 ## Setup
 To replicate the experiment you can use the Dockerfile provided that use a [Nvidia docker image](https://docs.nvidia.com/deeplearning/frameworks/user-guide/index.html)